nailedinch/nailedinch/README.md

 **current fandoms:**
 disco elysium, idv, deltarune, ultrakill, trigun, postal, fear and hunger, dmc...

-[movies](https://boxd.it/81CFL); cute space for a spotify link; aand for sp
+[movies](https://boxd.it/81CFL); cute space for a spotify link; and for sp

 I'm into all kinds of doomed toxic ~yaoi~ things, horror and gore, glitter and bows, but only in terms of fiction.
-I love you, humans and inhumans, just noting it.
+Ily, all humans and inhumans, I just like when it known in advance

 **Dni:**